 According to Symantec, existing customers will continue to receive updates and support.
 Symantec will merge all 3 products into 1 and it will be known as Norton Security, it is confirmed to arrive soon.

-Download Norton Internet Security
+Download Norton Internet Security 2018 / 2019

 Installation was a breeze.
 Unlike AVG Internet Security, there is no restarting of Microsoft Windows and the best part is no hidden software or sneaky tactics to change the search engine for my default web browser.
-When Symantec says free trial, they really promise free trial, unlike others that comes with nag screen.
+When Symantec says free trial, they really promise free trial, unlike others that come with nag screen.